-Figure 3.4.

 Role-Based Access Control Model for the

 proposed system’s security.

 The PESO-Net system is designed with security as a crucial factor to ensure the protection of its users' data.
 To achieve this, the system incorporates specific methods for authentication and authorization based on the Role-based access control (RBAC) Model.
 The RBAC Model is a security architecture that comprises roles, permissions, operations, and objects.
 These components work together to grant users access to specific areas of the system based on their assigned roles and permissions.